-- 3. Exception to Bid Requirements.
-Bidding in all instances may be waived by a two-thirds (2/3) vote of the Board of Directors. - 4.
-Contracts to be Executed in Writing.
+- 6. Contracts to be Executed in Writing.
 All contracts, whether for work or materials, shall be executed in writing and in duplicate by the President of the Board of Directors or the Executive Director.
 One original so executed shall be kept and filed in the Grantee's office and the other shall be given to the Grantee.
-All contracts and bonds so taken shall be in the name of, and run to, the Grantee. - 5.
+All contracts and bonds so taken shall be in the name of, and run to, the Grantee. - 7.
 Grantees' Bonds.
-Whenever any construction work, expected to be in excess of twenty-five thousand dollars (\$25,000.00), is let by contract to any person or entity, the Grantee shall, in all cases, take a bond from such person or entity with good and sufficient sureties, licensed in the State of Illinois to be approved by the Board of Directors, in such amount as shall not only be adequate to insure the performance of the work in the time and manner required in such contract, but also to save and indemnify and keep harmless the Grantee against all liabilities, judgments, costs and expenses which may in any manner accrue against the Grantee in consequence of granting such contract or which may in any manner result from the carelessness or neglect of such person, or entity or its agents, employees or workers in any respect whatever. - 8.
+Whenever any construction work, expected to be in excess of ten thousand dollars (\$10,000.00), is let by contract to any person or entity, the Grantee shall, in all cases, take a bond from such person or entity with good and sufficient sureties, licensed in the State of Illinois to be approved by the Board of Directors, in such amount as shall not only be adequate to insure the performance of the work in the time and manner required in such contract, but also to save and indemnify and keep harmless the Grantee against all liabilities, judgments, costs and expenses which may in any manner accrue against the Grantee in consequence of granting such contract or which may in any manner result from the carelessness or neglect of such person, or entity or its agents, employees or workers in any respect whatever. - 8.
 Bid Tabulation.
 The Grantee shall prepare a spreadsheet for each separate contract over ten thousand dollars (\$10,000.00) for goods and services awarded by it.
 Each spreadsheet shall name and identify all entities submitting bids or proposals on specific contracts by name and address, describe the goods provided or the work performed, set forth the cost, fee or amount proposed by each such entity in response to the call for bids or request for proposals or quotes, the name and address of the entity who was awarded the contract, and the reasons therefore.
 The Grantee shall submit copies of all such spreadsheets to the Village on a quarterly basis as a part of the general quarterly reporting process required under this agreement.